vborder/EventTrackerProject/README.md

 ## Overview

-SleepTracker is a Spring REST CRUD application that tracks a users sleeping hours and quality.
+SleepTracker is a Spring REST CRUD API that tracks a user's sleeping hours and quality.
 Factors that influence sleep quality can be stored by the user, such as restfulness upon waking, temperature of the room being slept in, and length of sleep.
+Eventually I would like to be able to develop correlations in the user's data to determine optimal sleep quality parameters that could be used to improve the user's overall sleep quality.

 ## API Endpoints